-Paying FICA taxes is mandatory for most employees and employers under the Federal Insurance Contributions Act of 1935.
+Paying FICA taxes is mandatory for most employees and employers under the Federal Insurance Contributions Act.
 The funds are used to pay for both Social Security and Medicare.
-In 2015, 85% of the income for old-age, survivor and disability insurance and 88% of the money for Medicare’s Hospital Insurance Trust Fund came from FICA taxes.

 If you own a business, you’re responsible for paying Social Security and Medicare taxes, too.
 For self-employed workers, they’re referred to as SECA taxes (or self-employment taxes) based on regulations included in the Self-Employed Contributions Act.

 Both SECA and FICA tax rates have increased since they were introduced.
 Social Security tax rates remained under 3% for employees and employers until the end of 1959.
 Medicare tax rates rose from 0.35% in 1966 (when they were first implemented) to 1.35% in 1985.

 For the past couple of decades, however, FICA tax rates have remained consistent.
 Employers and employees split the tax.
 For both of them, the current Social Security and Medicare tax rates are 6.2% and 1.45%, respectively.
 So each party – employee and employer – pays 7.65% of their income, for a total FICA contribution of 15.3%.
 To calculate your FICA tax burden, you can multiply your gross pay by 7.65%.